 The cause of multicentric reticulohistiocytosis is unknown but in about 20-30% of cases, the disease is associated with an underlying malignancy.
 If there are multiple skin lesions but no arthritis then there is no association with cancer.
-Controversy exists about whether multicentric reticulohistiocytosis is a true paraneoplastic disorder (a paraneoplastic disorder is one that occurs as a result of circulating factor(s) produced by an underlying cancer).
+Controversy exists about whether multicentric reticulohistiocytosis is a true paraneoplastic disorder (a paraneoplastic disorder is one that occurs as a result of circulating factor(s) produced by underlying cancer).
 Reasons for this include:

 - No consistent type of cancer has been associated with multicentric reticulohistiocytosis;

-- A correlation between removal of the cancer and disappearance and/or improvement of arthritic and skin symptoms of multicentric reticulohistiocytosis has not been established.
+- A correlation between the removal of cancer and disappearance and/or improvement of arthritic and skin symptoms of multicentric reticulohistiocytosis has not been established.